-The Arizona Department of Environmental Quality (ADEQ) issued an Aquifer Protection Permit (APP) No.: P-101448 for the SGS (last modified on May 7, 2019) that authorizes the operation of its ponds, reservoirs, and other existing discharging facilities, including the Ash Landfill.
+The SGS has an APP No.: P-101448 for the SGS issued by ADEQ (last modified on August 2, 2022) that authorizes the operation of its ponds, reservoirs, and other existing discharging facilities, including the Ash Landfill.

 A Fugitive Dust Control Plan, per the CCR requirements, was developed for the Ash Landfill by CB&I Environmental & Infrastructure, Inc. in September 2015.
 The Fugitive Dust Control Plan contains a description of fugitive dust sources and operating measures to effectively minimize fugitive dust emissions from the CCR facility.
+An annual Fugitive Dust Control report is also completed for the Ash Landfill as per the CCR requirements.

-An Initial Run-on/Run-off Control System Plan for managing stormwater at the Ash Landfill, per the CCR requirements, was developed for the Ash Landfill by AMTECH in October 2016, based on the Drainage Study by TetraTech Inc. The Initial Run-on/Run-off Control System Plan contains a description of the design, operation, and maintenance of a run-on control system to prevent flow onto the active portion of the CCR facility during the peak discharge from a 24-hour, 25-year storm; and a run-off control system from the active portion of the CCR facility to collect and control at least the water volume resulting from a 24-hour, 25-year storm.
+An Initial Run-on/Run-off Control System Plan for managing stormwater at the Ash Landfill, per the CCR requirements, was developed for the Ash Landfill by AMTECH in October 2016, based on the Drainage Study by TetraTech Inc. An Updated Run-on/Run-off Control System Plan was also developed for the Ash Landfill by AMTECH in October 2021, to comply with the timeframes specified in the CCR requirements §257.81(c)(4).
+The Updated Run-on/Run-off Control System Plan contains a description of the design, operation, and maintenance of a run-on control system to prevent flow onto the active portion of the CCR facility during the peak discharge from a 24-hour, 25-year storm; and a run-off control system from the active portion of the CCR facility to collect and control at least the water volume resulting from a 24-hour, 25-year storm.
 In addition, as per §257.81(b), run-off from the active portion of the CCR unit must be handled in accordance with the surface water requirements under §257.3-3.